karki011/CourseMaterial/java/methods.markdown

 # Java Methods

-A method is a block of code that contains a collection of code to execute.
+A method, sometimes called a function, is a block of code that contains a collection of code to execute.
 You can execute this code by calling the method.
 In Java, a method consists of a few things:

 * Modifiers: an optional list of keywords that give certain qualities to the method
 * Return Type: the [type](types.markdown) returned by the method, or `void` when not returning anything